AlexErdei73/flight-ticket-upgrader/README.md

 but it is just a simple OOP solution.
 It would have been more practical using TypeScript, so I could have used more sophisticated OOP tools and static types.
-I have not used TypeScript for a while, so I thought not to waste your time with that, this way it was faster for me.
+I have not used TypeScript for a while, so I thought not to waste your time with that, this way it was faster.
 I used ES6 classes as JavaScript OOP syntax, which may remind you a bit of a TypeScript solution, but there are things missing here from the toolkit.
 In JS there are no access modifiers, with ES6 classes, like in TypeScript for example.
+In ES6 classes there is no true abstraction, unless you apply tricks, which make the code noisy.
+Please do not call underscroed methods out of the object, as they are designed to be private.
+I also do not test these as they strictly belong to the implementation details not the behaviour.
 JavaScript is also a weakly typed language, which can cause problems for beginners, who go against common sense.
 I tried not to do that, so I hopefully managed to give you a robust solution, which works exactly as you required.
 Please check it.